Brand Leadership explained: definition and basics

 Brand leadership - toolshero

 Brand Leadership: this article provides a practical explanation of Brand Leadership.
-Next to what it is ,this article also highlights the concept of Brand Identity and Value Proposition, tips to become a brand leader and the advantanges of strong brand leadership.
+Next to what it is (definition), this article also highlights the concept of Brand Identity and Value Proposition, tips to become a brand leader and the advantanges of strong brand leadership.
 After reading, you will understand the basics of this marketing strategy.
 Enjoy reading!

 What is Brand Leadership?
 The theory